🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 California coverage, county by county, with statewide delivery.

 California is large, and needs vary by region.
 However, the goal is the same across the state: reduce bathing risk while keeping comfort high.
-We serve major metro areas and smaller towns.
-In addition, we can ship tubs statewide so you can use a local contractor or plan an installation approach that fits your timeline.
+We serve major metro areas and smaller towns alike.
+We can also ship tubs statewide so you can use a local contractor or plan an installation approach that fits your timeline.

 Major California counties we commonly serve

-We help families in large population centers and surrounding communities.
-That includes, but is not limited to:
+We help families in large population centers and surrounding communities, including but not limited to:

 • Los Angeles County